- What is Pan Card?

 - Types of PAN Card

-- Who are Eligibility for PAN Card
+- PAN Card Eligibility

 - Benefits of PAN Card for individuals under Income Tax Act